dariotordoni/pelican-dtheme/README.md

 # pelican-dtheme

+This is not a documentation, but it is the closest thing to a documentation that I can do right now.
+I hope it will be useful.
+[Here](https://www.dariotordoni.it) you can find my personal website where I use, at the time of writing, this theme.

 DTheme is a theme developed for Pelican.
 The goal is to create a theme that allows people to generate a fast website, lightweight, attentive to the metrics of web vitals and SEO oriented.
 Here some of the features:
 * native lazy load
 * images optimizations for [web vitals](https://web.dev/vitals/)
+* support for webp images
 * SEO onpage
   + canonical tag
   + structured data (specific for articles and person)